ramdas-5/Bubble-Shoot/README.md

 # Bubble-Shoot
-# Circle Toggle Game 🎮⚡
+# Bubblw Shoot Game 🎮⚡

 ## Description 📝

-Welcome to the **Circle Toggle Game**!
+Welcome to the **Bubble Shoot Game**!
 This is a simple and interactive game where you need to click on the bubble that matches the randomly generated hit value.
 As the timer ticks down ⏱️, you earn points by selecting the correct bubble.
 When time runs out, the game ends, and your final score is displayed.
 How fast can you score before time runs out?

 ## Features ✨